-Welcome to our growing community of passionate writers and chefs!
+Welcome to our growing community!

 We are excited that you’ve decide to share your raw wisdom and recipes.
 Whether you are looking to get more traffic to your website, product or social media site or just wants to help others in their raw food journey, this is a great place to be.

 To become published please follow all bullet points below:

 - Word Count: We have no minimum requirements but we find the sweet spot to be around 200 – 600 words.
 Please try to stay under 800 words.

 - Tone: Keep it a positive and inclusive tone.

 - Images: We highly encourage articles to have great photos submitted with them but it’s not mandatory.
 Please have at least one photo if you’re submitting a recipe and we recommend 5 or more photos if possible.
 Ideal photo sizes are 850wide by 400tall, or larger.
 REMEMBER, ONLY IMAGES THAT YOU OWN.

 - Original Content: We ask that posts submitted be original and unique to rawfoodmagazine.com.
 We will not accept posts that have already been published or plan to be publish on other sites (this included your personal site or blog).
 If it’s a recipe, we will accept unoriginal photos, ingredients and directions.
 As for the introduction of your recipe please try to make it an original piece to rawfoodmagazine.com.